-Infertility Counseling“in the depth of winter, I finally learned that within me lay an invincible winter.”
+Infertility Counseling“In the depth of winter, I finally learned that within me lay an invincible summer.”
 Albert Camus

 Reclaim control of your own life, while pursuing the dream of creating a new one

 One of the most difficult aspects of infertility is the loneliness that so often comes with it.
 In a world that revolves around parents and children, people who cannot have a baby often feel like misunderstood outsiders.
 Frequently, the friends and family members who have always been your closest supporters cannot really understand this particular life crisis.
 As a result, the powerful emotions that accompany infertility often remain bottled inside, increasing your stress and sense of loss.

 Seeking the help of a professional can be the first step in finding the support, understanding and validation that you need during this difficult and uncertain time.
 Counseling can offer a safe haven where you can talk, vent, and deal with the emotions.
 It can help you come to terms with the losses you have had, it can aid you in making choices and decisions at present, and it can lend you the strength and hope necessary to move beyond the crisis and toward a resolution.